microsoft/win32metadata/CONTRIBUTING.md

 Note that when refactoring namespaces, [requiredNamespacesForNames.rsp](generation/emitter/requiredNamespacesForNames.rsp) will take precedence over any namespaces declared in the partitions, so make sure it doesn't contain remappings that will conflict with the expected factoring from the partitions.
 For example, if you create a new Registry partition to assign everything in winreg.h to Windows.Win32.System.Registry, but [requiredNamespacesForNames.rsp](generation/emitter/requiredNamespacesForNames.rsp) was previously updated to map Reg* APIs to a different namespace, you won't achieve the desired result unless you remove the Reg* entries from [requiredNamespacesForNames.rsp](generation/emitter/requiredNamespacesForNames.rsp).

-Other files that need to be kept in sync when refactoring namespaces include [manual](generation/emitter/manual) and [autotypes.rsp](generation/emitter/autoTypes.rsp), which manually define some types, as well as [header.txt](generation/scraper/header.txt), which adds using statements to generated .cs files during the build process.
+Other files that need to be kept in sync when refactoring namespaces include [manual](generation/emitter/manual) and [autotypes.rsp](generation/emitter/autoTypes.rsp), which manually define some types, as well as [header.txt](generation/scraper/header.txt), which adds using statements to generated .cs files to resolve cross-namespace references.

 ## Validating changes